arcticmatt/CS179/labs/lab2/README.txt

 Question 1.1: Latency Hiding
 ----------------------------
-It takes approximately 11 arithmetic instructions to hide the latency of a single arithmetic instruction on a GK110.
+It takes ~80 arithmetic instructions to hide the latency of a single arithmetic instruction on a GK110.
 We have that the latency for arithmetic instructions on a GK110 is ~10 ns, and the GPU clock is 1 GHz (1 clock/ns).
 We also have that a GK110 can start 8 instructions in a single clock cycle, since it can start instructions in 4 warps in each clock cycle and 2 instructions in each warp.
-Thus, if we have 11 instructions, 8 will be started at time 0 (finishing at time 10) and 3 will be started at time 1 (finishing at time 11).
+Thus we will able to start 80 instructions in the latency time.
-This gives us an overall rate of ~1 instruction/clock cycle.
+Then, after the first instruction starts executing, each subsequent time step will have no "lag" since we issued the corresponding instructions during the previous clock cycles.

 Question 1.2: Thread Divergence
 -------------------------------